Manurewa: Early development

-In January 1836 missionary William Thomas Fairburn brokered a land sale between Tāmaki Māori chiefs, Pōtatau Te Wherowhero and Turia of Ngāti Te Rau, covering the majority of modern-day South Auckland between Ōtāhuhu and Papakura.
-The sale was envisioned as a way to end hostilities in the area, but it is unclear what the chiefs understood or consented to.
-Māori continued to live in South Auckland, unchanged by this sale.
-Fairburn was criticised for the sheer size of the purchase, and in 1842 the Crown significantly reduced the size of his land holdings, and the Crown partitioned much of the land for European settlers.
-10,000 acres of the Fairburn purchase was given to James Reddy Clendon in return for land at Russell where the new capital of New Zealand was established.
-Clendon never lived or visited the area, but sold 2,000 acres to the Martin brothers, who subdivided the land in the mid-1900s.
-Much of the Martin brothers' land became modern-day Manurewa.

 Work on the Great South Road began in 1843, reaching as far south as Drury in 1855.
 In the early 1860s, Great South Road was used as a military supply route between Auckland and the frontier of the Invasion of the Waikato.

 Manurewa was only sparsely populated in the 1860s and 1870s.
 The main stop on the Great South Road for coach services was the Raglan Hotel at Woodside (modern-day Wiri).

-The Manurewa Highway District was formed in 1867, and in 1875 the first Manurewa railway station opened.
+The Manurewa Highway District was formed in 1867, and in 1875 the first Manurewa railway station opened located behind what is now the Russell Road Reserve.
+Initially opened as a flag station, in 1884 a booking office opened at the site.
 The station led to growth in the area; 81 people lived in Manurewa by 1879, and a post office opened in 1884.

-By the 1900s, much of Woodside village had moved to Manurewa, including the school that moved by 1906, and joined by the Methodist Church in 1909.
-Manurewa became a centre for the dairy industry in the early 20th century, with the first creamery opening in 1905.
+By the 1900s, much of Woodside village (modern-day Wiri) had moved to Manurewa.
+After years of debate, the school now known as Manurewa Central School moved from the corner of Kerrs Road and Great South Road to its current site, and opened on 8 September 1906 with 63 pupils.
+It was joined by the Methodist Church in 1909.

+Manurewa became a centre for the local dairy industry in the early 20th century, with the first creamery opening in 1905.